System Design Space

 Feedback loop

-Errors, new requirements, and clarifications are fed back into the next agent iteration.
+Errors, new requirements, and clarifications are fed into the next agent cycle.

 What works well

-• Significantly reduces the time-to-prototype for web products.
+• Significantly reduces time to the first prototype for web products.

-• Suitable for both engineering and product roles.
+• Useful for both engineering and product roles.

-• Retains the ability to develop the project outside the platform.
+• Preserves the ability to keep developing the project outside the platform.

 Where are restrictions needed?

-• Manual checks of security, architecture and cost control are needed.
+• Manual checks of security, architecture, and cost are still required.

-• Without observability, agent cycles are more difficult to diagnose.
+• Without good observability, agent cycles are harder to investigate and debug.

 Related materials